 White Acorn Squash

-While the traditional Green acorn squash was domesticated by Native Americans the White acorn squash is a fairly new variety that was developed in the 1980’s by squash collector and expert Glenn Drowns.
-This variety of acorn squash is rare and most commonly found at farmers markets or from specialty distributors.
+While the traditional green acorn squash was domesticated by Native Americans, the White acorn squash is a fairly new variety that was developed in the 1980’s by squash collector and expert Glenn Drowns.
+White acorn squash is rare and is most commonly found at farmers markets or from specialty distributors in the United States.

 Recipes that include White Acorn Squash.
 One is easiest, three is harder.